koralgooll/MulEA/README.md

 Traditional gene set enrichment analyses are typically limited to a few ontologies and do not account for the interdependence of gene sets or terms, resulting in overcorrected *p*-values.
-To address these chellenges, we introduce `mulea`, an R package offering comprehensive overrepresentation and functional enrichment analysis.
+To address these challenges, we introduce `mulea`, an R package offering comprehensive overrepresentation and functional enrichment analysis.

 `mulea` employs an innovative empirical *false discovery rate* (*eFDR*)